erenkamer1/Noracares/README.md

 - 💻 GitHub: [erenkamer1](https://github.com/erenkamer1)
 - 📍 Location: Linz, Austria

-## 📜 Lisans
+## 📜 License

-Bu proje kişisel kullanım ve iş başvurusu amaçlı geliştirilmiştir.
+This project was developed for personal use and job application purposes.

 ---

-**💼 Noracares Ekibine Özel Not:**
+**💼 Special Note to Noracares Team:**

-Bu website, sizin tech stack'inize olan uyumumu ve modern web geliştirme yaklaşımımı göstermek için özenle tasarlandı.
-Vue.js 3, Nuxt.js, TypeScript ve GraphQL teknolojilerini bir araya getirerek, Noracares backend'inize nasıl entegre olabileceğimi demonstre etmek istedim.
+This website was carefully designed to showcase my compatibility with your tech stack and modern web development approach.
+By bringing together Vue.js 3, Nuxt.js, TypeScript, and GraphQL technologies, I wanted to demonstrate how I could integrate with the Noracares backend.

-Her bir kod satırı, sizin ekibinizle çalışmaya hazır olduğumu ve tech stack transition'ın sorunsuz gerçekleşeceğini göstermek için yazıldı.
+Every line of code was written to show that I'm ready to work with your team and that the tech stack transition would be seamless.

-Umarım bu projem, benim Noracares ailesine katılmam için yeterli bir kanıt oluşturur! 🚀
+I hope this project provides sufficient evidence for me to join the Noracares family! 🚀

 ---

-© 2025 Eren Kamer - Noracares İş Başvurusu için hazırlandı
+© 2025 Eren Kamer - Prepared for Noracares Job Application